 Absolutely.
-PlagScan provides an Application Programming Interface (API), which allows you to integrate PlagScan functionality in your existing system.
+PlagScan provides an Application Programming Interface (API), which allows you to integrate PlagScan's functionality into your existing system.

-For example: After the student submits a document, analysis takes place in the background.
-When the teacher accesses the paper for grading, the annotated version is already present.
-That way possible plagiarism can be considered during the teacher's normal grading routine and no extra work is necessary.
+For example: After the student submits a document, the analysis automatically occurs in the background.
+When the teacher accesses the paper for grading, the annotated version would already be there.
+This way, possible plagiarism can be considered during the teacher's normal grading routine and no extra work is necessary.

 Please have a look at our PlagScan API documentation.

-Organization users can create assignments with deadlines, and receive a submission code.
-With this code, third parties can upload their documents directly through the plagiarism portal to the user's account.
-The organization user is then able to label the documents uploaded with a specific code, in order to keep track of the uploads.
+Organization users can create assignments with deadlines and generate a submission code.
+With this code, third parties can upload their documents directly through the plagiarism portal to the user account.
+The organization user is then able to label the documents uploaded with a specific code to keep track of the uploads.